Deploy Redis Enterprise Software on Kubernetes

 Prerequisites

-To deploy the Redis Enterprise operator, you’ll need:
+To deploy Redis Enterprise for Kubernetes, you’ll need:

 Create a new namespace

-Throughout this guide, you should assume that each command is applied to the namespace in which the Redis Enterprise cluster operates.
+Throughout this guide, each command is applied to the namespace in which the Redis Enterprise cluster operates.

 Install the operator